 Former President Obama surprises thousands of CPS students in virtual assembly

-All CPS high school students and teachers received a digital copy of his new book, "A Promise Land"
+All CPS high school students and teachers received a digital copy of his new book, "A Promised Land"

 BARACK OBAMA